5 Best Sites for German Translation Exercises and Why You Should Start Now

 DIY German Translation Exercises

-Besides all of the German translation materials available on the web, you can make your own!
-Using books and newspapers to improve my German has been a very natural way to learn the language.
+Besides all of the German translation materials available on the web, you can make your own.
+Using books and newspapers to improve my German has been a very natural way to learn the language, so I recommend the same for your language learning journey.

 Below I’ll explain why I like to translate from each form, plus examples and sources for you to use to make and correct your own.